 Your GP will want to ask you lots of questions about your symptoms, your family and personal health history.
 They may want to examine your abdomen and your reproductive system.
 They may do some tests, such as blood tests, or an analysis of your urine or a stool sample to rule out other possible causes of your symptoms.

-If your doctor has concerns about you, he or she may first perform a special blood test called a CA125.
+If your doctor has concerns about you, they may first perform a special blood test called a CA125.
 This is a chemical found in blood that is released by ovarian cancer cells, and it may be raised in some women who have ovarian cancer.

 Your doctor may also refer you to a hospital, for more specialist investigations, such as the following: